Besakih Temple: Location

-The temple is on the southern slopes of Mount Agung, the principal volcano of Bali.
+The temple is on the slopes of Mount Agung, the principal volcano of Bali.

 Architecture

-Pura Besakih is a complex made up of twenty-three temples that sit on parallel ridges.
-It has stepped terraces and flights of stairs which ascend to a number of courtyards and brick gateways that in turn lead up to the main spire or Meru structure, which is called Pura Penataran Agung.
+Pura Besakih is a complex made up of 23 temples that sit on parallel ridges.
+It has stepped terraces and flights of stairs that ascend to several courtyards and brick gateways that lead up to the main spire or Meru structure, which is called Pura Penataran Agung.
 All this is aligned along a single axis and designed to lead the spiritual person upward and closer to the mountain which is considered sacred.

 The main sanctuary of the complex is the Pura Penataran Agung.
 The symbolic center of the main sanctuary is the lotus throne, or padmasana, which is therefore the ritual focus of the entire complex.
 It dates to around the seventeenth century.